Uniform polynomial bounds on torsion from rational geometric isogeny classes: Introduction

 Despite our current understanding of torsion groups of CM elliptic curves, the non-CM case remains much more mysterious.
-Though a number of conjectures and questions appear in the literature concerning the truth of $B$ in the non-CM case (see, for example \cite[$\S3$]{HS99}), the least ambitious form of a general conjecture involves bounds which are \textit{polynomial} in the degree. \begin{conjecture*} There exist absolute constants $c, B>0$ such that for any number field $F$ of degree $d$ and for any elliptic curve $E/F$, one has $\# E(F)[\emph{tors}]\leq c\cdot d^{B}$. \end{conjecture*} That such a bound might exist was first suggested in a question of Flexor and Oesterl\'{e} \cite[Remarque 3]{FO90} for elliptic curves with everywhere good reduction, and the result was later established in this case by Hindry and Silverman \cite{HS99}.
-More recent work of Clark and Pollack \cite[Theorem 1.3]{CP18} implies there exists polynomial bounds on torsion from the family $\cF_\Q$ of elliptic curves with rational $j$-invariants: for any $\epsilon>0$, there exists a constant $c_\epsilon>0$ such that for all elliptic curves $E/F\in \cF_\Q$ one has $\# E(F)[\tors]\leq c_\epsilon\cdot [F:\Q]^{5/2+\epsilon}$.
+Though a number of conjectures and questions appear in the literature concerning the truth of $B$ in the non-CM case (see, for example, \cite[$\S3$]{HS99}), one of the least ambitious forms of a general conjecture involves bounds which are \textit{polynomial} in the degree. \begin{conjecture*} There exist absolute constants $b,c>0$ such that for any number field $F$ of degree $d$ and for any elliptic curve $E/F$, one has $\# E(F)[\emph{tors}]\leq c\cdot d^{b}$. \end{conjecture*} That such bounds might exist was first suggested in a question of Flexor and Oesterl\'{e} \cite[Remarque 3]{FO90} for elliptic curves with everywhere good reduction, and the result was later established in this case by Hindry and Silverman \cite{HS99}.
+More recent work of Clark and Pollack \cite[Theorem 1.3]{CP18} implies there exists polynomial bounds on torsion from the family $\cF_\Q$ of elliptic curves with rational $j$-invariant: for any $\epsilon>0$, there exists a constant $c_\epsilon>0$ such that for all elliptic curves $E/F\in \cF_\Q$, one has $\# E(F)[\tors]\leq c_\epsilon\cdot [F:\Q]^{5/2+\epsilon}$.
+They also give polynomial bounds in several other cases, including for $E/F$ with $j(E)$ lying in a fixed quadratic field that is not imaginary quadratic of class number one; see \cite[Theorem 1.5, 1.6, 1.7]{CP18}.

-In this paper, we extend results of \cite{CP18} to a significantly larger family of elliptic curves.
-For two elliptic curves $E_1/F_1$ and $E_2/F_2$, a \textit{geometric isogeny} from $E_1$ to $E_2$ is a $\oQ$-rational morphism $\phi\colon E_1/\oQ\rightarrow E_2/\oQ$ which fixes identity elements.
+In this paper, we extend polynomial bounds from $\cF_\Q$ to a significantly larger family of elliptic curves.
+For two elliptic curves $E_1/F_1$ and $E_2/F_2$, a \textit{geometric isogeny} from $E_1$ to $E_2$ is a non-constant $\oQ$-rational morphism $\phi\colon E_1/\oQ\rightarrow E_2/\oQ$ which fixes base points.
 For an elliptic curve $E/F$, the collection of all elliptic curves geometrically isogenous to $E$ is called its \textit{geometric isogeny class.} Let us define the family

 The family $\cI_\Q$ is essentially the union over all \textit{rational} geometric isogeny classes, which are geometric isogeny classes which contain least one rational elliptic curve, and it has been studied in several previous works \cite{CN21,BourdonNajman2021,Gen23,BourdonRyallsWatson23}.
-We see that $\cF_\Q\subseteq \cI_\Q$, and this is a strict containment since $\cI_\Q$ contains elliptic curves whose $j$-invariants have arbitrarily large degree over $\Q$.
+We see that $\cF_\Q\subseteq \cI_\Q$, and this is a strict containment since $\cI_\Q$ contains elliptic curves whose $j$-invariant has arbitrarily large degree over $\Q$.